Today’s Wonder of the Day was inspired by francine . francine Wonders, “who invented cotton candy” Thanks for WONDERing with us, francine !

 In 1904, Morrison and Wharton took their cotton candy, which they called “fairy floss,” to the St. Louis World’s Fair.
 They sold each box for 25 cents.
 Though this may not seem like much today, it was half the price of a ticket to the fair back then!
 Even though people may have thought the candy was expensive, they were willing to pay for it.
 Morrison and Wharton sold more than 68,000 boxes of fairy floss at the fair.

 The first cotton candy machines were unreliable.
 They rattled loudly and often broke down.
-In 1949, Gold Metal Products of Cincinnati, Ohio, introduced a spring base for the machines that helped tremendously.
+In 1949, Gold Medal Products of Cincinnati, Ohio, introduced a spring base for the machines that helped.
 Today, Gold Medal Products manufactures almost all cotton candy machines.
 The next time you enjoy cotton candy at the state fair, take a look at the machine!
 You might have Gold Medal Products to thank for your snack.

 In case you’re curious about how cotton candy gets its signature pink and blue coloring, you may be surprised to find out that cotton candy, just like sugar, is naturally white.
 Pink and blue cotton candy is colored with food dyes.

 So if a dentist made cotton candy, it must be totally healthy, right?
 Well, not necessarily.
 While cotton candy is pretty light on sugar compared to other carnival treats, it still has about the same amount of sugar as a can of soda.
 That means it’s an okay treat every once in a while, but you definitely shouldn’t eat cotton candy every day.

 The next time you visit a carnival, take a break from the dizzying rides and challenging games.
 Look around for a fluffy, sweet treat!
 A few bites of melt-in-your-mouth cotton candy is all you need to complete your experience!